-Volker Braun, Rubble Flora: Selected Poems, trans. by David Constantine and Karen Leeder (Calcutta, London, New York: Seagull Books September 2014).
+Volker Braun, Rubble Flora: Selected Poems, ed. and trans. by David Constantine and Karen Leeder (Calcutta, London, New York: Seagull Books September 2014).
 Commended for Popescu Poetry Translation Prize 2015.

 Wilhelm Schmid, High on Low: Harnessing the Power of Unhappiness, trans. by Karen Leeder (New York: Upper West Side Philosophers Press, 2014).
 Winner of Independent Publisher Book Award for Self Help (2015), Named Finalist for a Next Generation Indie Book Award for Self Help (2015); Gold Medal and Winner of Living Now book Award (2015)

-Raoul Schrott, The Desert of Lop, trans.
-Karen Leeder (London: Macmillan Picador, 2004).
+Raoul Schrott, The Desert of Lop, trans. by Karen Leeder (London: Macmillan Picador, 2004).

-Michael Krüger, Scenes from the Life of a Best-selling Author, trans.
-Karen Leeder (London: Harvill press, 2002; pbk.
+Michael Krüger, Scenes from the Life of a Best-selling Author, trans. by Karen Leeder (London: Harvill Press, 2002; pbk.
 Vintage 2004).

 ‘“Anachronism”: Michael Hamburger and the Time and Place of Late Work’, in Gordon MacMullan and Sam Smiles (eds.), Late Style and its Discontents: Biography, Epoch and Modernity in Art, Literature and Music (Oxford: OUP, 2016), pp. 174-187.